 - The Church at Ephesus was the loveless church.
 Jesus said, “I have this against you, that you have left your first love” (2:4).

 - The Church in Pergamos was the compromising church whose doctrine had turned demonic.
 So Jesus said, “Repent, or else I will come to you quickly and will fight against them” (2:16).

 - The Church in Thyatira was the corrupt church.
 So Jesus began, “I have a few things against you…” (2:20).
 There was too much mess for this message to mention.

 - The Church in Sardis was the dead church.
 Consequently, Jesus said, “You have a name that you are alive, but you are dead” (3:1).

 - The Church of Laodicea was the lukewarm church.
 And Jesus said, “I will vomit you out of My mouth” (3:16).
 Sounds disgusting, doesn’t it?

-If a letter addressed to Harvest Christian Center from Jesus arrived today, what would it say?
+What would it say if a letter addressed to the Harvest Christian Center from Jesus arrived today?
 Only God knows.
 But only He has the right to write that letter.
 Are we the perfect church?